catdad/electron-template/README.md

 ## Source Code Build

 Right off the bat... there isn't one.
 And it's a good thing.
-I'm not going to go into the history of why I hate builds here, but I will just posit taht you don't need one.
-Electron is the most cutting-edge browser with every latest feature combines with the most recent NodeJS runtime, all rolled into a single environment.
+I'm not going to go into the history of why I hate builds here, but I will just posit that you don't need one.
+Electron is the most cutting-edge browser with every latest feature combined with the most recent NodeJS runtime, all rolled into a single environment.
 If there is something you actually need, it is already there.
-The code will you write will be the actual code that is executed.
+The code you write will be the actual code that is executed.

 ## UI Framework